Eckohaus/Angular_Momentum_Reaction_Engine/ReadMe.md

 # 2020_Angular_Momentum_Reaction_Engine

 Data Tools' are available within XLS format and can be reimported into Googlesheets.
-Note that the original files are produced within Google sheets and drop stylesheet formatting when brought into XLS format.
+Note that the original files are produced within Google sheets and drop stylesheet formatting when exported into XLS format.

 # Folder : Unit Functions : Statistical Modelling Tools For Data.